stephaneVercouillieBMID/slate/source/qes.html.md

 HTTP Status code | statusReason |  Description :-------- | :-------- | :--------
+**400** | NOT_ALLOWED_TO_SIGN | This error means the user account is not eligible for itsme hash signing.
+There are a few reasons to this, the most frequent one is that the user account is blocked.
+In any case, the user has to take action that cannot be initiated at your side and might need to contact the support.
 **400** | NO_REQUEST | user_identification is a POST service.
 A body SHOULD be inserted into the request.
 For more information on the structure of this request, you can go to the section related to /user_identification.
 **400** | MISSING_PARTNER_CODE | In this case, the body request does not contain the field "partnerCode".
 This field corresponds to the "Partner Code/Client ID" referenced in your onboarding file.
 **400** | MISSING_SERVICE_CODE | The body request does not contain the field "serviceCode".
 This field corresponds to the "Service Code" referenced in your onboarding file.